 I bought a container of bay leaves to keep on hand and I noticed that the sizes of each leaf varies in the container so I have to adjust as needed.
 For example, I like to use a large bay leaf in my stews and soups because they add so much flavor but when that’s not an option – because the bay leaf people fail to put them in the bottle 😉 – then I will use two smaller ones.
 Bay Leaves should always…always…be removed from the dish before serving because they are no fun to eat/chew and would probably hurt swallowing, as they are dry and hard.
 So, always remove them.

 I tend to confuse Corriander seeds with peppercorns for some reason.
 They are two completely different spices, but look similar so always be careful to grab the correct one before you add it to your recipe.
 It can – and will – change what you are making!
 Corriander is actually Cilantro in dried seed form.
 To toast it, I heat up a small pan and add the seeds to it.
 Stir frequently and within a matter of minutes, you will notice a nice aroma coming from them.
 That is when they are ready.
 See!
 Nothing to it…well aside from keeping an eye on them so as to avoid burning them 😉 (between you and I, some of these little suckers “tanned” a bit longer than they should’ve but I still used them :0)

 Toppings are optional and vary greatly depending on preference.
 In the picture above, you will see lemon, cilantro and queso fresco.
 I listed other options in the notes section of the recipe so feel free to use whatever you like.
-I know things and traditions vary from area to area and if there is something specific you like to add, give me a heads up.
-I would love to try it out too 🙂
+Things and traditions vary from area to area and if there is something specific you like to add, give me a heads up.
+Would love to try it out too 🙂